Best daily deals

 Netflix not working on your Samsung smart TV?
 Here's what to do

-There’s nothing better than relaxing and catching up on the latest Netflix shows at the end of a hard day.
-You can tap into a nearly endless well of content, and it all looks great on a crisp Samsung smart TV.
+There’s nothing better than relaxing and catching up on Netflix content at the end of a hard day.
+You can tap into a nearly endless well of movies and shows, and it all looks great on a crisp Samsung smart TV.
 Even though Samsung’s smart TVs feature a dedicated Netflix app, the two don’t always play well together.
 Are you having issues with Netflix not working on your Samsung Smart TV?
 Get it back up and running in no time with these tips!

 Is Netflix down?